 Normally hiccups will resolve by themselves after a while.
 There are a lot of theories about ways to stop hiccups, but none of them are a scientific cure.
 Helping your puppy relax and calm down will help to normalize their breathing pattern.
 A slow walk or a chest massage can be of great help as well.
 Offering your puppy some water could be of help too.
 Some owners report that offering a sweet syrup such as honey, maple, or corn syrup has worked on their dogs.
 The sweetness distracts the puppies from the hiccups and helps them to calm down.
 You can give this a try, but do not turn it into a habit as too much sugar is not good for your puppy’s teeth and overall health.

-Please do not try to scare your puppy or pull its tongue as these are remedy myths that do not work and will only damage the trust relationship the puppy is starting to build with you and other humans.
+Please do not try to scare your puppy or pull their tongue as these are remedy myths that do not work and will only damage the trust relationship the puppy is starting to build with you and other humans.

 What Can I Do to Prevent My Puppy from Getting Hiccups Too Often?